zchee/golang-wiki/Modules.md

 Some current suggested best practices to consider prior to tagging a release:

-* Run `go mod tidy` (or if running go1.11beta2 or earlier: `go mod -sync`) to possibly prune any extraneous requirements (as described [here](https://tip.golang.org/cmd/go/#hdr-Maintaining_module_requirements)) and also ensure your current go.mod reflects all possible build tags/OS/architecture combinations (as described [here](https://github.com/golang/go/issues/25971#issuecomment-399091682)).
+* Run `go mod tidy` to possibly prune any extraneous requirements (as described [here](https://tip.golang.org/cmd/go/#hdr-Maintaining_module_requirements)) and also ensure your current go.mod reflects all possible build tags/OS/architecture combinations (as described [here](https://github.com/golang/go/issues/25971#issuecomment-399091682)).
   * In contrast, other commands like `go build` and `go test` will not remove dependencies from `go.mod` that are no longer required and only update `go.mod` based on the current build invocation's tags/OS/architecture.

 * Run `go test all` to test your module (including running the tests for your direct and indirect dependencies) as a way of validating that the currently selected packages versions are compatible.